spiglerg/TF_ContinualLearningViaSynapticIntelligence/README.md

 ### Results
 Performance for Synaptic Intelligence (left) is still at 93% after training on 10 Permuted MNIST tasks.
 On the contrary, standard Stochastic Gradient Descent is around 76%.
+The final accuracy is lower than that reported in the main paper.
+This is due to our use of a smaller network and its lack of dropout.
+Both modifications are easy to make and achieve significantly improved performance.
+Also note that different optimizers may be used instead of SGD.
+However, in that case, the code should be modified to compute the weights changes at each step explicitly (the code is available on request but it is not in this repository yet).
 ![alt tag](images/accuracy.png)